Question from Carla: My boyfriend is currently working overseas and he sends me lots of photos in zipped folders.

 What’s more, every installed program adds another potential security risk to your system.

-In fact, 7Zip itself has already had several security issues come to light, the latest of which was discovered just last May.
+In fact, 7-Zip itself has already had a number of different security issues come to light (all of which have since been patched).